vruusmann/blog/_posts/2018-06-15-troubleshooting_pmml.md

 *Tip*: If the content looks messy, consider re-indenting or re-formatting it.

-The [JPMML-Model](https://github.com/jpmml/jpmml-model) library provides an example command-line application `org.jpmml.model.CopyExample`, which reads/parses a PMML file into an in-memory class model object, and then formats/writes it to another PMML file:
+The [JPMML-Model](https://github.com/jpmml/jpmml-model) library provides an `org.jpmml.model.CopyExample` command-line application, which reads/parses a PMML file into an in-memory class model object, and then formats/writes it to another PMML file:

 ```
 $ java -cp pmml-model-example/target/example-1.4-SNAPSHOT.jar org.jpmml.model.CopyExample --input model.pmml.xml --output /dev/null